casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ## Viewing the Network Status
-This query capture any information related to the state of the blockchain at the specific time denoted by state root hash.
+This query captures any information related to the state of the blockchain at the specific time denoted by the network's state root hash.
 You need to have the state root hash and the account hash to run the query.

-**Getting state root hash**
+**Getting the state root hash**

 This marks a snapshot of the network state at a moment in time.
 ```bash
 casper-client get-state-root-hash --node-address http://<HOST:PORT>
 ```
-- `<HOST:PORT>`: Use the [Node IP address](../erc20/deploy#get-an-ip-address-from-a-testnet-peer) taken from a Testnet peer
+- `<HOST:PORT>`: Use the [Node IP address](../erc20/deploy#getting-an-ip-address-from-a-testnet-peer) taken from a Testnet peer

-**Getting account hash**
+**Getting the account hash**

-To get the account hash, run the following command and supply the path to your *public key* in Hex format.
+Run the following command and supply the path to your *public key* in hexadecimal format to get the account hash.
 ```bash
 casper-client account-address --public-key "[PATH_TO_YOUR_KEY]/public_key_hex"
 ```